rhuefi/qemu-ovmf-secureboot/README.md

     (fedora-vm)$ dmesg | grep -i secure
           [    0.000000] Secure boot enabled and kernel locked down [    3.261277] EFI: Loaded cert 'Fedora Secure Boot CA: fde32599c2d61db1bf5807335d7b20e4cd963b42' linked to '.builtin_trusted_keys'

+## What certificates and keys are enrolled?

+The following certificates and keys are enrolled by the tool:

+  - As *Platform Key*, and as one of the two *Key Exchange Keys* that we set up, the `EnrollDefaultKeys.efi` binary on both Fedora and RHEL, uses the same digital certificate called `Red Hat Secure Boot (PK/KEK key 1)/emailAddress=secalert@redhat.com`, and Red Hat's Product Security team has the private key for it.

+  - The certificate that is enrolled as the second *Key Exchange Key* is called `Microsoft Corporation KEK CA 2011`.
+Updates to the authenticated dbx (basically, "blacklist") variable, periodically released at http://www.uefi.org/revocationlistfile , are signed such that the signature chain ends in this certificate.
+The update can be installed in the guest Linux OS with the `dbxtool` utility.

+  - Then, the authenticated `db` variable gets the following two
+    cetificates: `Microsoft Windows Production PCA 2011` (for accepting Windows 8, Windows Server 2012 R2, etc boot loaders), and `Microsoft Corporation UEFI CA 2011` (for verifying the `shim` binary, and PCI expansion ROMs).